Wilfred/difftastic/manual/src/diffing.md

 We assign a cost to each edge.
-Marking a syntax node as novel is worse than finding a matching syntax node, so the "novel atom" edge has a higher cost than the "nodes match" edge.
+Marking a syntax node as novel is worse than finding a matching syntax node, so the "novel atom" edge has a higher cost than the "syntax nodes match" edge.

 The best route is the lowest cost route from the start vertex to the end vertex.

 ## Finding The Best Route

-Difftastic uses Dijkstra's algorithm to find the best (lowest cost) route.
+Difftastic uses Dijkstra's algorithm to find the best (i.e. lowest cost) route.

 One big advantage of this algorithm is that we don't need to construct